-Arch 211 will guide students to achieve the following competencies:
+ARCH 211 will guide students to achieve the following competencies:

-- Demonstrate awareness of how architecture from prehistory through the early modern era reflects the cultural developments of the periods. - Understand the relationship between building and urban forms and social and political systems. - Analyze and describe programmatic, formal, and technological precedents and design solutions to assist in the development of studio projects. - Think critically and with sharpen analytical skills to cultivate the use of the formal and technical vocabulary of architecture and planning to describe the defining characteristics of buildings and large-scale design. - o Integrate these competencies to communicate ideas through visual and written media.
+- Demonstrate awareness of how architecture from prehistory through the early modern era reflects the cultural developments of the periods. - Understand the relationship between building and urban forms and social and political systems. - Analyze and describe programmatic, formal, and technological precedents and design solutions to assist in the development of studio projects. - Think critically and sharpen analytical skills, using the formal and technical vocabulary of architecture and planning to describe the defining characteristics of buildings and large-scale design. - o Integrate these competencies to communicate ideas through visual and written media.